 After you have created a Package within WHM, there may come a moment where you will need to make changes to the Package Settings or Resource Limitations.
-This can be as a result of noticing a large amount of resources being used on the server around one account, or wanting to shift your package limits around.
+This can result from noticing many resources being used on the server around one account or wanting to shift your package limits around.
 In any case, this guide will help you to be able to edit your packages in WHM.

 Where To Edit Packages Within WHM

 Step One: Log into your WHM Administrative Dashboard.